AllenDowney/ThinkDSP/tutorial.md

-## Introduction to Digital Signal Processing
+## Tutorial: Introduction to Digital Signal Processing

 _Intro to DSP_ is a half-day tutorial that uses material from _Think DSP_ to introduce the fundamental ideas of Digital Signal Processing, in particular